The big letter C is located on the eastern edge of Riverside, above the UCR campus, on the slopes of Box Springs Mountains.

 To the dumbasses that do this:

 A few years back my dog got injured on a piece broken glass near the C and ended up in surgery.
 He was lucky.
-For coyotes, bobcats and deer, a cut from broken glass could mean a slow and painful death.
+For coyotes, bobcats and deer, such injury could mean a slow and painful death.